Tag: commune

 The Kid, or, as he preferred to be called these days, TK (which at least teased the possibility of a name to be named later), had been born on one of the most notorious Mendocino communes of the early ’70s.
 From an early age, he had been told that his parents didn’t want to propagate any moribund Judeo-Christian mythologies by giving him a handle that echoed the very values they were trying to eschew.

-The Kid, having been mesmerized by the slow-moving, dreamlike movie, hadn’t noticed the fellow cinephile sitting next to him until the final frame.
-When he finally turned, for a moment he thought the Polish actress Rena Mandel had somehow escaped the screen and had joined him.
+The Kid, having been mesmerized by the slow-moving, dreamlike movie, hadn’t noticed Joaninha sitting next to him until the final frame.
+When he finally turned, for a moment he thought the Polish actress Rena Mandel had somehow escaped the screen and had joined him in the dark.
 Joaninha had the same uncanny dark eyes and doll-like mouth as the character of Giséle.
 The fact that she was wearing an antique lace-collared black dress only added to the illusion.

-“I got you something, Ken Burns,” Joaninha plopped down on The Kid’s bed, giving the bag of equipment a little bounce while perfectly sure The Kid wasn’t go to complain, having long recognized the effect her presence had on him.
-She had originally been flattered by his look of disbelief that he was lucky enough to be noticed by her but she was growing tired of The Kid’s tendency to put her on a pedestal.
+“I got you something, Ken Burns,” Joaninha plopped down on The Kid’s unmade bed, giving the bag of equipment a little bounce while perfectly sure The Kid wasn’t going to complain, having long acquiesced any agency in her presence.
+She had originally been flattered by his look of disbelief that he was lucky enough to be noticed by her but was growing tired of The Kid’s tendency to put her on a pedestal.

 “It’s a clapperboard!”
 The Kid exclaimed as Joaninha handed over the wooden device she had hidden behind her back.
 “That’s the one thing I forgot!”